 I hope you all enjoy this drink and have a wonderful Thanksgiving holiday in the company of all your favorite people.
 Salud!

-- 2 gala apples (peeled and cut into think half slices)
+- 2 gala apples, peeled and cut into thin half slices

 - 1 cup pomegranate arils